-Retailers face a deadline this summer on whether to accept a proposed monetary settlement of a long-fought legal battle over credit card swipe fees even though no agreement has been reached on changes in the way the fees are set.
+A federal judge has given final approval to a monetary settlement of a long-fought legal battle over credit card swipe fees even though no agreement has been reached on changes in the way the fees are set.

-Unveiled last September, the settlement is a new version of a class action settlement rejected by the retail industry five years earlier because it failed to do enough to end Visa and MasterCard’s alleged price-fixing of the fees.
-It is still unclear, however, whether the proposal has won any more support than the original.
+Unveiled in September 2018, the settlement is a new version of a class action settlement rejected by the retail industry five years earlier because it failed to do enough to end Visa and MasterCard’s alleged price-fixing of the fees.

-Under the new plan, Visa, MasterCard and a number of banks would now pay merchants a maximum of $6.24 billion, a reduction from the $7.25 billion originally offered and still only a fraction of the hundreds of billions of dollars in fees charged during the 15-year period covered by the suit.
-And negotiations are continuing on whether to change the way Visa and MasterCard set the complex matrix of swipe fees followed by virtually all banks that issue their cards, a practice retailers say violates federal antitrust law.
+As proposed in 2018, Visa, MasterCard and a number of banks would have paid merchants a maximum of $6.24 billion, a reduction from the $7.25 billion originally offered and still only a fraction of the hundreds of billions of dollars in fees charged during the 15-year period covered by the suit.
+And negotiations were continuing on whether to change the way Visa and MasterCard set the complex matrix of swipe fees followed by virtually all banks that issue their cards, a practice retailers say violates federal antitrust law.

-Merchants have until July 23 to decide whether to opt out of or object to the monetary settlement and, as a class-action, those who don’t will be automatically included.
-The proposed deal won preliminary approval from U.S. District Judge Margo K. Brodie in January, and a hearing on final approval is scheduled for November 7 in U.S. District Court in New York.
-Those who take the money would be barred from suing Visa, MasterCard and the banks for additional damages over the same issues for five years.
-A settlement on how to change the way the fees are set is being negotiated separately, and – unlike last time – retailers would still be able to decide whether to take part in that settlement regardless of whether they participate in the monetary settlement.
+Merchants had until July 23, 2019, to decide whether to opt out of or object to the monetary settlement and, as a class-action, those who did not were automatically included.
+Those who take the money will be barred from suing Visa, MasterCard and the banks for additional damages over the same issues for five years.
+A settlement on how to change the way the fees are set was being negotiated separately, and – unlike last time – retailers would still be able to decide whether to take part in that settlement regardless of whether they participate in the monetary settlement.

 NRF said after the ruling that most retailers do not want to surcharge customers for using credit cards since that would be the opposite of the industry’s goal of bringing swipe fees under control.
 But the ruling is important because retailers want to be able to offer cash discounts, and retailers who offer discounts have sometimes been accused of violating the surcharge ban in New York and similar laws in nine other states.